ephan04/cl-transporter/README.md

-# RDKit Descriptor vs IBM's SMI-TED Foundation Model in predicting potential chloride transporter therapeutics
+# RDKit Descriptor vs IBM's SMI-TED Foundation Model in Predicting Potential Therapeutics for Cloride Transporter Disease

 # Motivation
 Inspired by the paper “Development of Synthetic Chloride Transporters Using High-Throughput Screening and Machine Learning" by Chowdhury et al. in Digital Discovery (2025), where they obtain a 1500 compounds of potential therapeutics for cloride transporter disease (diseases linked to dysfunctional chloride transport,